 - Watch a Christmas movie together/ Hallmark movies (don’t forget drinking games for those of you who don’t normally enjoy Hallmark movies)

-- A special food or drink that means holiday season in your house.
+- Special food or drink that signifies the holiday season in your house

-- Everyone opens and wears new pajamas for Christmas Eve
+- Everyone opens and wears new pajamas on Christmas Eve

 - Drive around and look at Christmas light displays